Twitch launches new zero-tolerance policy for hateful content, issues new streamer guidelines

 “As a reminder, we will not tolerate using this policy as a basis to harass streamers on or off Twitch, regardless of whether you think they’re breaking this rule,” the company warned.

 But regardless of the community response, Twitch is now in the tough business of deciding what is appropriate for women to wear to the mall and whether a camera angle is too suggestive for certain body types.
-The company obviously wants to keep pornographic content off of its site — that’s illegal in several countries — but it may end up treating women differently (and worse) when it comes to controlling how a streamer can use their bodies.
+The company obviously wants to keep pornographic content off of its site — that’s illegal in several countries — but even with its holistic approach it may still end up treating women differently (and worse) than women when it comes to controlling how a streamer can use their bodies.
+That’s simply because a woman is historically more likely to be considered a sex object.

+Twitch is at least trying to evolve its rules to strike a balance on what is appropriate, and that process is still ongoing.